apache/openserverless-site/content/en/docs/reference/references/naming-limits/_index.md

 </table>

-You will be using this naming scheme when you use the OpenWhisk and Nuvolaris CLI, among other places.
+You will be using this naming scheme when you use the OpenWhisk and OpenServerless CLI, among other places.

 ### Entity names